José Castelo Branco: Controversies

-Incidents with the courts

-2003
+Court cases

 In November 2003, both Castelo Branco and Betty Grafstein were arrested at Lisbon Airport for carrying more than 100 pieces of jewellery of undeclared origin.
 After being brought before the judge of the Lisbon Criminal Investigation Court, Grafstein was released, while Castelo Branco remained in detention, to be heard the following day at the Department of Investigation and Criminal Action.
 The art dealer was eventually released that same day.

-2005

 In 2005, Castelo Branco allegedly assaulted a contractor who was doing work on his house, claiming that the man had taken 20,000 euros from him and had not completed the work.
 Because of this, in 2011, the Sintra court sentenced the socialite to 90 hours of community work.

-2009

 In 2009, José Castelo Branco was accused of assault by public relations officer Daniel Martins after an argument in a Lisbon restaurant.
 In court, he was sentenced to nine months in prison with a suspended sentence for the offences of insulting physical integrity, defamation and libel, and had to pay compensation of 1,000 euros to the plaintiff.
 However, the payment was never made and, on 13 November 2018, two solicitors were sent to José Castelo Branco's house in Sintra to assess possible assets for seizure and payment of the debt.